MEMPHIS, Tenn. — In February 2022, ice covered the Mid-South from a massive ice storm. Many trees fell from the weight of the ice.

 “I saw it and I was like, ‘Oh gosh can I even make it over this thing,'” she said of the uneven sidewalk.

 In Memphis, like most cities, sidewalks are the responsibility of property owners.
 The WREG Problem Solvers have already reported on the inequities in the system and the city’s process for giving out sidewalk citations.

 A Problem Solvers investigation found the city gave out the most sidewalk citations to the South Memphis zip code of 38106, which has a poverty rate of more than 40 percent and where Black residents make up 96 percent of the population.
 The Midtown zip code that encompasses the sidewalk at 64 North Cooper Street has a Black population of about 26 percent and a poverty rate of 18 percent, according to the University of Memphis.

-“If the owner can’t pay for it then we place a lien on the property,” Memphis Public Works Director Robert Knecht said.
+“If the owner can’t pay for it then we place a lien on the property,” Memphis Public Works Director Robert Knecht said in September.

-The WREG Problem Solvers wanted to see what the city did with the owner on Cooper who’d been reported so many times, so we requested all citations issued to that address.
-There’s a four-unit apartment building on the property.
+The WREG Problem Solvers wanted to see what the city did with the owner on Cooper who’d been reported so many times.
+We requested the citations issued to that address, which includes a four-unit apartment building.

 For months, recurring messages in the city’s open record portal said the city couldn’t find any responsive records to the request.